Leon-S-Kenndy/LoughboroughTrashnet/README.md

 98 paper_cups

-31 plastics
+33 plastics

 And a dataset mixed with data from Trashnet.
-Currently, the dataset consists of 1480 images:
+Currently, the dataset consists of 1920 images:

 100(0 from Transhnet) batteries

 115 (72 from )cans_tins

-159 (88 from Trashnet) cardboard
+167 (88 from Trashnet) cardboard

-98 (0 from Transhnet) paper cups

 333 (0 from Transhnet) foodwaste

-160 (53 cp from Transhnet) generalWaste
+589 (232 (53 from Trashnet) CrispsPackets + 225 Polystyrene+ 132 (26 from Trashnet) Tissues ) GeneralWaste

 213 (204 from Transhnet) glass

 153 (70 from Transhnet) paper

+98 (0 from Transhnet) paper cups

-149 (118 from Transhnet) plastics
+152 (119 from Transhnet) plastics